Canada’s Cannabis Act prohibits the selling of cannabis or cannabis accessories in a package or label:

-Following consultations by Health Canada on regulatory proposals, the Cannabis Regulations (the “Regulations”) have now been enacted and include details around requirements for the packaging and labeling of cannabis products and accessories.
-During the consultations, it was debated whether “plain packaging” should be applied strictly, by prohibiting the display of any branding or logos altogether.
-Luckily for future cannabis brand owners, this extreme approach to “plain packaging” was not adopted mostly because it was argued that “the ability for the legal industry to brand their products was necessary to allow them to differentiate their products from their competitors, including illegal producers operating outside of the legal framework”.
-The Regulations therefore allow cannabis producers to display one “brand element” on their packaging in addition to the brand name, subject to a considerable number of restrictions.
+The Cannabis Regulations, which detail packaging and labelling requirements, were enacted following consultations by Health Canada, where questions arose over whether strict plain packaging rules prohibiting the display of any branding or logos should be applied.
+Luckily for cannabis brand owners, the approach adopted is not so extreme, mostly because it was argued that “the ability for the legal industry to brand their products was necessary to allow them to differentiate their products from their competitors, including illegal producers operating outside of the legal framework”.
+The regulations therefore allow cannabis producers to display one brand element on their packaging in addition to the brand name, subject to a considerable number of restrictions.

-The significant restrictions on packaging and labeling set out in the Regulations will make it challenging for industry to create distinguishable brands.
-Only certain elements, in a certain size, font and colors can appear on the packaging, including uniform color; matte finish and smooth texture; and no hidden feature, scent, sound, cut-out window, special covering.
-This will make it hard for brands to stand out on the shelves.
+The significant restrictions on packaging and labelling set out in the Regulations will make it challenging for industry to create distinguishable brands and to stand out on the shelves.
+Only certain elements, in determined size, fonts and colour can appear on the packaging.
+Colour must be uniform, the finish must be matte and smooth in texture, the packaging should have no hidden feature, scent, sound, cut-out window, or special covering.
 As a result, brand owners in the cannabis industry will have to be very innovative if they wish to create strong brand identity.
-The brands chosen by the producers will have to be particularly distinctive and well enforced over time in order for them to acquire any significant value.
+The branding chosen by the producers will have to be particularly distinctive and well enforced over time in order for them to acquire any significant value.

-Interestingly enough, “plain packaging” is now also a vivid topic in the Canadian tobacco industry.
-Health Canada launched consultations in June 2018 on a proposed Tobacco Products Regulations (Plain and Standard Appearance) which proposes to “standardize the appearance of tobacco product packages, as well as the appearance of the tobacco products themselves”.
-The proposed regulations seem to be even stricter than the Cannabis Regulations when it comes to the limitations with respect to brand colors, logos and images.
-It will therefore be very interesting to see how tobacco brand owners will be forced to change their branding strategy in the event that these regulations are adopted.
+Interestingly enough, plain packaging is now also a vivid topic in the Canadian tobacco industry.
+Health Canada launched consultations in June 2018 on a proposed Tobacco Products’ Regulations (Plain and Standard Appearance) which proposes to “standardize the appearance of tobacco product packages, as well as the appearance of the tobacco products themselves”.
+The proposed regulations seem to be even stricter than the Cannabis Regulations when it comes to the limitations with respect to brand colours, logos and images.
+If these regulations are adopted, it will be very interesting to see how tobacco brand owners will be forced to change their branding strategy.